 Born in Zimbabwe, I relocated to London in 1994 and after a short stint working at Harrods, began working in recruitment a year later.
-After 7 years in the recruitment industry, Darren & I left our respective jobs; travelled the across Africa, Australia and North America before setting up I.T.
+After 7 years in the recruitment industry, Darren & I left our respective jobs; traveled across Africa, Australia, and North America before setting up I.T.
 Skillfinder International in 2003.

-I am immensely proud that a number of our clients are still working with us after 15 years and I believe our success comes down to a respectful recruitment service, that puts people first.
+I am immensely proud that a number of our clients are still working with us after nearly years and I believe our success comes down to a respectful recruitment service, that puts people first....READ MORE

 More that 20 years of recruitment experience, mainly in Permanent recruitment to companies across the world.
 I have a varied back ground in Recruitment services; people management & leadership, Director and more recently the overseeing of our marketing & brand team.